Josh Juran's Résumé

 In between positions, I've kept my skills sharp with various projects:

-V:A new programming language (codenamed 'V'), with bigints, closures, modules, and optional type checking, using C-like (or maybe JS-like) syntax.
+V:A new programming language with bigints, closures, modules, and optional type checking, using C-like syntax.
 Though the language remains in development, the interpreter is quite functional, and has been used to write a digital signature tool.
 (C++)

 - An HTML markup generation library (usable either dynamically or as a static preprocessor), ensuring the absence of syntax errors.
 It also pretty-prints the results for easy sanity-checking by humans.
 (HTML, Perl)